-The Chief Medical Officer for Wales has been clear that there is no evidence to support the widespread wearing of non-medical face coverings in the community.
-Non-medical face coverings are only recommended where social distancing cannot be maintained.
-They are not a replacement for far more effective measures such as social distancing and hand hygiene.
+The Chief Medical Officer for Wales has been clear that there is minimal evidence to support the widespread wearing of non medical face coverings in the community.
+Non medical face coverings are only recommended where social distancing cannot be maintained, and since 27 July are mandatory on public transport in Wales.

 This is based on scientific advice which also acknowledges that some people such as young children cannot wear face coverings.